-The above summary exhibits the different roles played by the various coupling constants.
+The above summary exhibits the different roles played by the two coupling constants.
 On the one hand, truncation is ensured entirely by the coupling g between S and M. Moreover, the beginning of the registration is also governed by g, which selects one of the alternative ferromagnetic states and which should therefore be sufficiently large.
-On the other hand, the coupling $\gamma$ between M and B governs the registration, since the relaxation of M towards ferromagnetic equilibrium requires a dumping of energy in the bath.
-Finally, the weak interaction $\Delta$ within A governs the subensemble relaxation, which ensures the uniqueness of the outcome of each run and allows reduction.
+On the other hand, the coupling γ between M and B governs the registration, since the relaxation of M towards ferromagnetic equilibrium requires a dumping of energy in the bath.

-9.4.
+3859 9.4.
 Conditions for ideality of the measurement

-What you do not wish for yourself, do not do to others Confucius of the irreversibility paradox, which is found by disregarding correlations between inaccessibly large numbers of particles and by focusing on time scales short compared to the inaccessible Poincaré recurrence time.
+3860 What you do not wish for yourself, do not do to others 3861 Confucius

+Strictly speaking, for finite values of the parameters of the model, the process that we have studied cannot be an ideal measurement in a mathematical sense.
+However, in a physical sense, the situation is comparable to the solution of the irreversibility paradox, which is found by disregarding correlations between inaccessibly large numbers of particles and by focusing on time scales short compared to the inaccessible Poincaré recurrence time.
 Here (after having achieved the solution in section 11) we will likewise identify physically the process with an ideal measurement, within negligible deviations, provided the parameters of the model satisfy some conditions.